NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 This section outlines the workflow for establishing a secure, end-to-end connection directly with a private-domain agent entity (see Figure 1).

-A private-domain administrator (e.g. a private-domain identity server) publishes agent-specific AED RRs to the DNS server.
+A private-domain administrator (e.g. a private-domain identity server) publishes agent-specific AED (Agent Entity Discovery) RRs to the DNS server.
 Then, a client can query and parse these records, and use the retrieved credential associations to verify the target agent during the connection.

 ~~~
 +--------+      +----------+    +--------+      +--------+